mrthehavok/k8s-observable-rollouts/docs/infrastructure-setup.md

 You can then access the UI at `https://localhost:8080`.

-The initial password for the `admin` user can be retrieved with the following command:
+The initial password for the `admin` user can be retrieved with:

 ```bash
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo